thewrayman/thewrayman.github.io/index.md

 ## What is NoseBot?

-NoseBot is a Discord bot which currently provides the ability to send notifications to a Discord channel when a stream goes live.
+NoseBot is a Discord bot to help help servers engage in a more interactive environment and allow servers to track Twitch streams

 Invite the nose [here](https://discordapp.com/oauth2/authorize?client_id=339505551115419648&scope=bot&permissions=268958784)